-When I decided to make my first Pom Pom Pillow I researched and looked at a lot of blogs and videos.
-There are many methods to make pom poms but if you want to Make Perfect Pom Poms Every Time there is one method that stood out.
-I’m going to show you how easy it is.
+When I decided to make my first Pom Pom Pillow I wanted the pompoms to be perfect, and fast.
+There are many methods to making pom poms but if you want to Make Perfect Pom Poms Every Time there is one trick that never fails.

 For this demonstration I’m going to make a 2″ pom pom because that’s what I needed for the Christmas Pom Pom Pillow I made recently.